How to Use Vegan Egg Substitutes: a Beginner’s Guide

 So…stick with recipes that use one or two eggs, or that have specifically been designed to be vegan already.

 There are actually quite a few ways to replace eggs in baking and today we're going to talk through the most common ones.

-I'm excited to be partnering with my friends at Bob's Red Mill to bring you today's post because they actually care three of my favorite egg substitution ingredients.
+I'm excited to be partnering with my friends at Bob's Red Mill to bring you today's post because they actually carry three of my favorite egg substitution ingredients.
 I'll be linking to their specific products through the post, so make sure to go over to their site and check them out!

 1. Flaxseed Meal

 This is probably the one you'll see me use most often.
-It's simple to make, has a great texture and adds more nutrition to your baked goods.
+It's simple to make, has a great texture, and adds more nutrition to your baked goods.

 2. Chia Seeds